How Can I Stop Feeling Jealous?By Dr. Margaret Paul

-I frequently receive emails from people asking how they can stop feeling so jealous.
+I frequently receive questions from people asking how they can stop feeling so jealous.

 Healing jealousy means that you need to learn to see and value your beautiful essence.
 When you know and cherish your essence, then you know why your partner loves you - and your fears of being replaced go away.

-In order to know your own essence, you need to be able to see yourself from a higher perspective - from the eyes of your Higher Self, your older wise Self.
+In order to know your own essence, you need to be able to see yourself from a higher perspective - from the eyes of your higher self, your older wise self.
 Right now, imagine an older, very wise part of you that can see the truth of who you are.
-Imagine this part of you looking at you a small child - before you developed much of your wounded self.
+Imagine this part of you looking at you as small child - before you developed much of your wounded self.
 What are you like?
 Are you loving, kind, alive, and curious?
 You might have to go back to seeing yourself as a baby, or even before you came into the world.
 Go back as far as you need to, to see the essence of you - the truth of who you are.

 Send this article to a friend Print this article Bookmarked 12 time(s)